Large deviations for perturbed Gaussian processes and logarithmic asymptotic estimates for some exit probabilities: Introduction

-The occurrence of the ``exit'' event has a natural interpretation in risk theory, mainly in the case of quadrants; indeed one can think to a ``ruin'' event by referring to insurance models with different lines of business.
-Moreover, motivated by the possibility to consider diffusion approximations of insurance models, some papers study multidimensional Brownian motions with drift, and with some possible correlation between components.
-Logarithmic asymptotic estimates (similar to the limit in (\ref{eq:LCP-limit}) in this paper) can be found in \cite{DebickiJiRolskiRISKS} and in \cite{DebickiKosinskiMandjesRolskiSPA}; however we recall that in those references the levels go to infinity while, in this paper, we have fixed levels and some scaling factors that tend to zero (as $n\to\infty$).
-The literature on level crossing probabilities is wide; here we recall \cite{DebickiHashorvaMichnaJAP} as a reference with exact (i.e. non-logarithmic) asymptotic estimates, and \cite{DebickiHashorvaKrysteckiSAJ} as a reference with approximations and bounds.
+where $A_1,\ldots,A_p$ are (possibly correlated) aggregate claim processes, $c_1,\ldots,c_p>0$ are constant premium rates, and $x_1,\ldots,x_p>0$ are the initial capitals for each line of business.
+Typically the aggregate claim processes are suitable compound sums with positive summands (which represent the claim sizes); however the compound sums could be replaced with some diffusion approximations, and therefore one has continuous processes (often Brownian motions with some correlations).
+So, as happens in several references in the literature, in this paper we are interested in logarithmic asymptotic estimates for sequences of exit probabilities $(p_n)_{n\in\N}$ as the limit in (\ref{eq:LCP-limit}) in this paper.
+One can find this kind of estimates in \cite{DebickiJiRolskiRISKS} and in \cite{DebickiKosinskiMandjesRolskiSPA}, where the levels to cross go to infinity with $n$; on the contrary in this paper the levels are fixed.
+The literature on level crossing probabilities is wide; here we recall \cite{DebickiHashorvaMichnaJAP} as a reference with exact (i.e. non-logarithmic) asymptotic estimates, \cite{DebickiHashorvaKrysteckiSAJ} as a reference with approximations and bounds, and \cite{BisewskiDebickiKriukov} as a reference with tight bounds and exact asymptotics.

 We conclude with the outline of the paper.
 We start with some preliminaries in Section \ref{sect:prel}.
 In Section \ref{sect:main} we present the main results and their corollaries.
 In Section \ref{sect:LCP} we compute logarithmic asymptotic estimates of exit probabilities from suitable halfspaces and quadrants.
 Some inequalities between large deviation rate functions and between logarithmic asymptotic estimates are obtained in Section \ref{sect:final}, and we discuss some possible connections with the inequalities provided by the supermodular order.
 Finally, in Section \ref{sect:discussion-C2}, we present a discussion on Condition (C2) and how our results can be related to the generalized grey Brownian motion.